 Individual differences

 In many animal species, including ourselves and fish, different individuals behave differently.
 This has been called a 'behavioral syndrome' or 'animal personality'.
-We are studying how these individual differences affect the social behaviors of groups of animals (zebrafish, snakes, rats) and how the composition of the group affects its cohesiveness and decisiveness.
-Individual markings, like on the zebrafish at left, allow us to tell the individuals apart.
+We are studying how these individual differences determine the behaviors of groups of zebrafish and how the composition of the group affects its cohesiveness and decisiveness.
+Colored fluorescent tags (as in the image to the left) allow us to identify and follow each individual fish.
 [PDF]

 Mate choice copying